 If we prepare all chemicals very well and perform it sincerely we can always get a good result by this method.

 However, the amount of sample required for PCI DNA extraction is high.
 It is difficult to isolated DNA from the samples such as hair and nail.
 Also, the purity of DNA becomes a major issue if not performed well.

 An enzymatic method of DNA extraction:

-Actually, this method is a combination of salt and enzyme.
+Actually, this method is a combination of a salt method as well as enzymatic method.
 Here the extraction buffer is used before going further on enzymatic digestion.